 Another benefit, especially for children, is that learning a language trains the brain in memorization.
 Many classical schools are reintroducing the memorization of large pieces of poetry.
 Study after study shows that—whether due to a lack of reading in school or technology—the current generation of children and young people has the lowest ever capacity to retain and memorize information, since these were measured.

-The advantages you have just mentioned can be acquired through learning any foreign language.
-However, Greek seems to be in a class of its own when it comes to its cultural legacy.
-Our theatre, literature, and philosophy all go back to Ancient Greece.
-Does not learning Ancient Greek offer something more than other languages, no matter how valuable their cultural traditions?
 I agree completely.
 On the first day of a Greek course, I make two lists of things that the study of Greek will give you.
 One is of the ways it forms the brain and teaches you to think about the world.
 The other is of the works to which it gives you access.
 These works are the foundations for how we think today politically, artistically, and philosophically.

-One of the main reasons why I wrote the Introduction to Classical and New Testament Greekwas that some students wanted to read Scripture but others wanted to read Aeschylus, Plato, or Aristotle.
+One of the main reasons why I wrote the Introduction to Classical and New Testament Greek was that some students wanted to read Scripture but others wanted to read Aeschylus, Plato, or Aristotle.
 There was no textbook that covered both.
 Most textbooks did not want to have anything to do with Scripture and excluded it completely.
 Similarly, the textbooks for New Testament Greek were aimed exclusively at teaching people how to read Scripture.
 They never covered Plato, Aristotle, or Aeschylus.
 Each class of textbook did a great disservice.
 All these works are written in the same language.
 It is a great benefit to have access to the original text of all of them.

-Are the books you have recommended for high-school and university students or are any suitable for middle school students?
 They would be difficult for middle-school students.
 There are different approaches to teaching Greek.
 I only teach college students and so I do not know what is best for middle-school students.

 Most of the classical schools adopt a more inductive method for middle-school.
 The students do not learn grammar from day one but receive a general familiarization with Greek.
 Taking this approach early on can be very beneficial.